vemiBGH/PULSEE/README.md

 ### Modules of the software

-PULSEE is made up by 6 modules.
-Each of them is described in full detail in the wiki page of the repository of GitHub which hosts the project:
+PULSEE's modules are described in detail in the wiki page of the repository of GitHub which hosts the project:

 https://github.com/DavideCandoli/NQR-NMRSimulationSoftware/wiki
 [deprecated]